-In 50 states all New automobiles must be sold by Franchised retail dealers.
-Retail dealers created self-preservation/anti-consumer State laws.
-For the most part automobile manufacturers cannot sell directly to buyers, but wish they could.
+In 50 states all New automobiles must be sold by Franchised Retail Dealers.
+Retail Dealers created self-preservation and anti-consumer State laws.
+For the most part automobile manufacturers cannot sell directly to buyers, but now wish they could.
 New and Used car dealers drive up individual car prices by thousands of dollars.
 In turn automakers force dealers to buy more vehicles.

-The Federal Trade Commission (FTC) has been in favor of good dealer competition with Buyer’s Agents and Brokers for decades.
+The Federal Trade Commission (FTC) is in favor of good market competition with Buyer’s Agents and Brokers.

-Including kickbacks all dealers pay a different amount for each vehicle.
-Each dealer has different operating expenses.
+Including hidden kickbacks all dealers pay a Different amount for an identical vehicle.
+Each dealer has different operating expenses too.
 An identical vehicle may be thousands less at a different dealer, used and new.
 Shopping Pays.

 Luck Favors the Well Prepared